Childproofing your home

 About 30,000 children trap their fingers in door each year, with more than 1,500 of them needing surgery, according to the Royal Society for the Prevention of Accidents (RoSPA).

 To help prevent this from happening in your home, look into door slam stoppers.
-These can stop doors from shutting on little fingers, and children from shutting themselves in a room.
+These stop doors from shutting on little fingers, and prevent children from shutting themselves in a room alone.

 Drawer and cupboard catches